CAUT Policy Statement

 e. full access to scholarly facilities, including office and laboratory space, library and computer services for five years or until alternative academic employment is secured.
 Members, their spouses and dependants should receive tuition waivers for courses taken at the institution during that period

-f. right of first refusal for at least five years for any vacant position in the institution for which that member is qualified or for which they may become qualified with reasonable training.
+g. right of first refusal for at least five years for any vacant position in the institution for which that member is qualified or for which they may become qualified with reasonable training.

-9. All grievances arising out of the procedures designed to deal with a state of financial exigency should be subject to the grievance process in the collective agreement.
+All grievances arising out of the procedures designed to deal with a state of financial exigency should be subject to the grievance process in the collective agreement.

-Approved by the CAUT Council, May 1978; revised, May 1985, June 2001;
+Approved by the CAUT Council, May 1978;

-approved by CAUT Council, November 2001.
+Approved by CAUT Council, November 2001;

-Revised, March 2009; approved by the CAUT Council, November 2009.
+Approved by the CAUT Council, November 2009;

 Endnotes

-1 Program redundancies should occur only for academic reasons and never for financial reasons and should never involve the layoff of academic staff.
+1. Program redundancies should occur only for academic reasons and never for financial reasons and should never involve the layoff of academic staff.